dminischetti/dminischetti.github.io/content/gallery.md

 {{< gallery-item
     src="why-do-american-elevators-have-to-be-so-complicated-️.png"
-    alt="Why do American elevators have to be so complicated? 🤷‍♂️" caption="Why do American elevators have to be so complicated? 🤷‍♂️" identifier="why-do-american-elevators-have-to-be-so-complicated-️" >}}
+    alt="Why do some elevators have to be so complicated? 🤷‍♂️" caption="Why do some elevators have to be so complicated? 🤷‍♂️" identifier="why-do-some-elevators-have-to-be-so-complicated-️" >}}

 ---